ucr-riple/AndroidSlicer/README.md

    >[E.g., adb logcat | grep SLICING > com.myapp.apk.logcat.txt]

-   After you finish with running the app stop the above command.
+   After you finish with running the app, stop the above command.
 This will collect the required log file for AndroidSlicer.

 5. Run the preSlicer script for the app: